 Here are a few of my favorite products mentioned in the post for making cold brew.
 Again, you can easily use what you have on hand to make cold brew following the simple steps, many of these are just nice-to-haves.
 These are affiliate links.

-- Fine Mesh Mason Jar Strainer a specific-for-brewing filter that can also be used for tea
+- Fine Mesh Mason Jar Strainer – a specific-for-brewing filter that can also be used for cold brew tea

-- 1 cup whole coffee beans freshly ground
+- 1 cup whole coffee beans, freshly ground (82 grams)

 - Pour the water over the beans, working to saturate all of the grounds.
-As needed, use a spoon to gently mix in all the grounds to ensure that they are all wet.
+As needed, use a spoon to gently mix in all the grounds to ensure that they are all wet.4 cups filtered water

 - Cover the cold brew and let rest on the countertop or in the fridge for 14-24 hours, as desired.
 I like to brew for about 18 hours.